-The 505 Series control system requires a password to be entered before access can be given to the OPERATOR, SERVICE, CONFIGURE, or ServiceUser modes.
-These passwords are intended to help prevent unauthorized or untrained personnel from accessing these modes and possibly making changes that could cause damage to the turbine or associated process.
-If only certain people are to know these passwords, remove this appendix and keep it in a separate place, apart from the manual.
+The 505 Series control system requires a password to be entered before access can be given to the OPERATOR, SERVICE, CONFIGURE, or Service User modes.
+These passwords help prevent unauthorized or untrained personnel from accessing these modes and possibly making changes that could cause damage to the turbine or associated process.
+If only selected people are to know these passwords, remove this appendix and keep it in a separate place, apart from the manual.